hugo-roy-slvn/Hugo-Roy/audio-projects/speaker-design/README.md

 - **Fusion360** — Enclosure and mechanical design

 ## Project Files
 - `target_requirements/` → design targets and sketches
-- `simulation_report/` → VituixCAD project and simulated frequency plots
-- `enclosure_design/` → CAD files, material selection, and design notes
+- `enclosure_and_simulation/` → material selection, design notes & VituixCAD
 - `measurements/` → REW measurement data and analysis (in progress)
 - `results_and_discussion/` → comparison and final evaluation (in progres)